metal3-io/cluster-api-provider-metal3/docs/getting-started.md

 ##### DEPLOY_RAMDISK_URL

-This is the URL of the ramdisk to deploy.
+This is the URL of the initramfs of the deploy ramdisk.
 For example:

 ```sh
   export DEPLOY_RAMDISK_URL="http://172.22.0.1:6180/images/ironic-python-agent.initramfs"